 How To Compete in the National Bike Challenge

-This year, the National Bike Challenge offers a number of ways to log your miles.
-You can enter your data manually, by using a GPS device (such as a Garmin cyclocomputer) and a supported web app (Endomondo or MapMyRide), or by using a supported app with a smartphone (via Endomondo, MapMyRide, or Moves.
+The National Bike Challenge offers a number of ways to log your miles.
+You can enter your data manually, by using a GPS device (such as a Garmin cyclocomputer) and a supported web app (Endomondo, MapMyRide, or Strava), or by using a supported app with a smartphone (via Endomondo, MapMyRide, or Strava).

-To get started, go to NationalBikeChallenge.org and create an account (using an email/password, or via Facebook or Twitter), then enter the pertinent info (age, gender, zip code).
+To get started, go to NationalBikeChallenge.org and create an account, then enter the pertinent info (age, gender, zip code).

-If you’re using a GPS cyclometer, setup an account at Endomondo or MapMyRide, and connect it to the National Bike Challenge using the provided instructions.
+If you’re using a GPS cyclometer, setup an account at Strava, Endomondo, or MapMyRide, and connect it to the National Bike Challenge using the provided instructions.

-If you’re using a smartphone, you can then download one of the available apps (if in doubt, try Endomondo), install it, and connect it to the National Bike Challenge using the provided instructions.
+If you’re using a smartphone, you can then download one of the available apps (if in doubt, try Strava), install it, and connect it to the National Bike Challenge using the provided instructions.

 Post tags: National Bike Challenge